Koratty: Saint Antony's Shrine, Koratty

-Saint Mary's Syro-Malabar Catholic Church, Koratty

-Saint Mary's Syro-Malabar Catholic Church, Koratty is one of the biggest Marian/Christian/Catholic pilgrimage travel destination of Kerala in India.
-Korattymuthy Shrine is a Pilgrimage centre in Kerala.
-It is also known as the Lourdes of Kerala.
-Korattymuthy- Our Lady with Poovan Bananas is the well known name for Holy Mary or Mother Mary here.
-Devotees from all over the world visit Koratty annually.
-Every year the Feast of Koratty Muthy will commence on 1st Sunday after 10 October.
-The flag for the feast will be hoisted on the previous Wednesday.

 Other religious places

 Main Hindu Temples located in Koratty are Sree Rameswaram Mahadeva Temple, Thaliyaparambil rudhiramala bagavathi azhuvancheri muthappan temple & Sreedharmashasta temple, Khannanagar.

 Industry

 Koratty was famous for its industrial units.
 Vaigai Thread Processors Ltd. (formerly J&P Coats, Jamuna Threads & Madura Coats and Coats Viella (I) Ltd. The Vaigai Thread Processors, formerly J&P Coats, was started on 98 acres of land given on a 99-year lease by the government in 1952.
 In 1980, it merged with Madura Coats Limited and it was declared locked out in 1993 following a labour dispute.

 Another major industry was in the Public Sector under the control of Government of India — Government of India Press, Koratty (GIPK).
 The press was started in 1966 on a 100-acre land.
 It was the one and only Indian Government controlled press in Kerala.
 The press was started in Koratty due to the intervention of Panampilly Govinda Menon, former CM of Travancore-Cochin region and renowned Kerala politician.
 He was a union minister and pushed for the establishment of press for giving more job opportunities for the local people.
 Earlier it had been proposed to convert it into a security press for the printing of Stamp Papers and Postal Stamps etc. At that time there were 300 workers.
 By 1972, the number of workers rose to 425 working in two shifts.
 As a part of modernization drive & due to non-feasibility, Govt of India UM has decided to shut down its operation.
 In 2017, the union cabinet decided to merge the Koratty unit with Nashik unit.
 Only 14 workers were left while press stopped functioning, 12 merged with Nashik press, while the remaining two merged with Delhi press.

 Other industries like Carborandum Universal, Kerala Chemicals & Proteins Ltd (KCPL) are also located here.

 Panampilly Govinda Menon, former Chief Minister of Kerala and former Central Cabinet Minister for Railways, was the frontrunner in bringing these industries to Koratty and nearby areas as he was a native of Kathikudam near Koratty.

 Koratty have their own news portal name Ente Koratty.